 3. If you follow step and see the "ipconfig" results including IPv6 addresses (long number and letter strings that look like this), disable the protocol by following this tutorial.
 It is likely to interfere with the port forwarding process, and result in your router not accepting the IPv4 address you give it even if it's correct.

 4. If no results show up at all - if the prompt line does not detect the 'ipconfig' command as a valid query - run the program 'As Administrator' or otherwise ensure you have administrator priviliges (that you are the owner) on your computer.

 5. Your server can be:

 - Online - Everyone can see and connect to your server if there is space and it is not password protected.

 - Private - The server is hidden away in the server browser and can only be connected to via your personal IP address.

 - Offline - The server will only accept local connections or allow multiple players to play on the same machine.

 If you want your friends to connect to your server through IP give them the IP address you are currently using.

-7. Most routers are set to change IP addresses on a regular basis.
+6. Most routers are set to change IP addresses on a regular basis.
 If you want your friends to connect directly to your server each time you host, check your IP manually before each play session.
-The address you used in previous play sessions is not likely to be relevant anymore.
+The address you used in previous play sessions is not likely to be relevant anymore, albeit being autofilled in-game.
 Bookmark the site linked above or just google "my ip".